buildpacks/docs/content/docs/create-buildpack/detection.md

 lastmodifieremail = "djoyce@pivotal.io"
 +++

 Next you will want to actually detect that the app your are building is a ruby app.
-In order to do this you will need to check for a Gemfile.
+In order to do this you will need to check for a `Gemfile`.

-Replace `exit 1` with the following check in your detect script
+Replace `exit 1` in the `bin/detect` file with the following check

 ```
 if [[ ! -f Gemfile ]]; then
    exit 100
 fi
 ```
-And now your detect script will look like this
+And now your `bin/detect` script will look like this

 ```
 #!/usr/bin/env bash